mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 ### Named Areas

-You can name your grid children. and then place them *ascii-art style* within a new CSS property.
+You can name your grid children, and then place them *ascii-art style* within a new CSS property called ` grid-template-areas`.
 In the example below, I'm using semantic elements to illustrate where we want the content to be placed.

 ```css
 header {